-The members of the Board from Boone are appointed by the Boone Town Council from people who live in Boone and who have applied to be on the Board.
+Board members are appointed by the Boone Town Council from people who live in Boone and who have applied to be on the Board.

 9. DO BOARD MEMBERS RECEIVE COMPENSATION FOR THEIR SERVICE?

 No. The members of the Board receive no compensation for their service.